Arrowtabs

 Alongside is a company letterhead for the partnership of Mindel & Faraday, Artists and Photographers, from around 1920, with an impressive list of high ranking clientele.

 Click here, or on the image alongside, to view the letterhead in detail.
+Also, a photograph of Paul Faraday, believed to be the gentleman business partner whose name appears on the letterhead.

 Michael Mindel went on to co-found the subsequently world famous Dixons photographic shop chain, with Charles Kalms, in Southend in 1937.
 Dixons are now DSG International plc and now sells high technology consumer electronics products, audio-video equipment, PCs, small and large domestic appliances, as well as photographic equipment.